Biden tells Mexico he will undo Trump immigration policies | DW | 23.01.2021

 The new US president has said he will reverse the "draconian" policies of the previous administration.
 Former President Donald Trump made cracking down on both legal and illegal migration one of his flagship policies.

-US President Joe Biden will reverse what the White House described as Donald Trump's "draconian immigration policies," according to a readout of a call with Biden's Mexican counterpart released on Saturday.
+US President Joe Biden will reverse what the White House described as Donald Trump's “draconian immigration policies,” according to a readout of a call with his Mexican counterpart released on Saturday.

-Biden spoke with Mexican President Andres Manuel Lopez Obrador late on Friday.

-A White House statement said Biden outlined his plan to create new legal pathways for immigration to the United States and improve the process for people requesting asylum.

 The pair vowed to work together to reduce “irregular migration,” the release said.